OA7/pdsnd_github/README.md

 new_york_city.csv, washington.csv, chicago.csv

 ### Credits
-I'd like to thank all my Udacity mentors for their support through out this project.
+I'd like to thank all my Udacity mentors for their support through out this project and also my Mom for gettin me a new laptop to make things a lot better.